vsergeev/lua-periphery/docs/serial.md

 serial:read(length <number>, [timeout_ms <number|nil>]) --> <string>
 serial:read{length=<length>, timeout_ms=nil} --> <string>
 ```
-Read up to `length` number of bytes from the serial port with an optional timeout. `timeout_ms` can be 0 for a non-blocking read, negative for a blocking read that will block until `length` number of bytes are read, or positive specifying a timeout in milliseconds for a blocking read.
-The default is a blocking read that will block until `length` number of bytes are read.
+Read up to `length` number of bytes from the serial port with an optional timeout. `timeout_ms` can be positive for a blocking read with a timeout in milliseconds, zero for a non-blocking read, or negative or nil for a blocking read that will block until `length` number of bytes are read.
+Default is a blocking read.

-For a non-blocking or timeout bound read, `read()` returns a string with the bytes read, whose length is less than or equal to the length requested.
-For a blocking read (default), `read()` returns a string with the bytes read, whose length is the length requested.
+For a non-blocking or timeout bound read, `read()` may return less than the requested number of bytes.

+Returns bytes read as a string.
 Raises a [Serial error](#errors) on failure.

 --------------------------------------------------------------------------------